Jean-Paul Enthoven: Early life and education

 Born in Mascara near Oran in French Algeria, Enthoven comes from a bourgeois Jewish family.
 His mother was born Gilberte Tordjman and his father, Edmond Enthoven, was a businessman who made his fortune in real estate and cinema management.
-In this completely agnostic Jewish family environment, his political socialization took place in a very republican atmosphere, attached to moral considerations such as the defense of human rights and found himself in the political figure of a Clemenceau.
+In this completely agnostic Jewish family environment, his political socialization took place in a very republican atmosphere, attached to moral considerations such as the defence of human rights and found himself in the political figure of a Clemenceau.

-His family was linked to the Oranese intellectual elite, notably with philosopher André Bénichou, director of the Descartes course which many French academics attended during the Algerian War.
+His family was linked to the Oranese notably with philosopher André Bénichou, director of the Descartes course which many French academics attended during the Algerian War.
 Thus his parents became close to Pierre Nora and the latter helped their son when he became a boarder at Lycée Lakanal in Sceaux.
 Jean-Paul Enthoven was then very close to the "Nora family", Pierre Nora being its "Cicerone".

 After attending the lycée Buffon, he entered the lycée Janson-de-Sailly where he took philosophy classes from Maurice Clavel.
 The latter noticed him among the heads of the class and made him meet Gabriel Marcel but especially Pierre Boutang whose influence plunged him for a time into "self-hatred".

 He was then a student at the Faculty of Letters at Paris-Sorbonne and at the Faculté de droit de Paris.
 He obtained a degree in history, a diploma from the Institute of Political Studies, a DES in public law and political science.